 The U.S. Department of the Treasury and the IRS issued a notice modifying the longstanding “use-or-lose” rule for health flexible spending arrangements (FSAs).
-An employer that sponsors a health FSA can choose to allow its employees to carry over unused amounts of up to $500 to use to reimburse qualified medical expenses incurred during the following year.
-Plan sponsors now have the choice of either allowing employees a carryover of up to $500 or allowing them a grace period of up to two and a half months (though employers are not required to allow either).
+An employer that sponsors a health FSA may now choose to allow its employees to carry over unused amounts of up to $500 to use to reimburse qualified medical expenses incurred during the following year or allow them a grace period of up to two and a half months (though employers are not required to allow either).
 A health FSA cannot, however, have both a carryover and a grace period.
 Our full article can be found here: http://truthinpayroll.com/2013/12/use-or-lose-rule-modified-for-health-flexible-spending-arrangements/

 Retirement Plans COLA:

 COLA increases for dollar limitations on retirement plan contributions have been released by the IRS for 2014.
 The max deferral amount for 401k, 403b, 408k and 457b plans remain at $17,500 with the catch-up contribution amount for those over 50 years of age remaining at $5,500.
 Simple plan limits also remain at $12,000 with the catch-up contribution limit remaining at $2,500 for any person over 50 years old.
 More information from the IRS on the new limits can be found here: http://www.irs.gov/Retirement-Plans/COLA-Increases-for-Dollar-Limitations-on-Benefits-and-Contributions.